scrapinghub/portia/README.md

 Tips for Working with Multiple Templates
 ----------------------------------------

 It's often necessary to use multiple templates within one spider, even if you're only extracting one item type.
-Some pages containing the same item type may have a different layout or fields missing, and you will need to accomodate those pages by creating a template for each layout variation.
+Some pages containing the same item type may have a different layout or fields missing, and you will need to accommodate those pages by creating a template for each layout variation.

 The more annotations a template has, the more specific the data being extracted and therefore less chance of a false positive.
 For this reason, templates with more annotations take precedence over those with less annotations.
 If a subset of templates contains equal number of annotations per template, then within that subset templates will be tried in the order they were created from first to last.
 In other words, templates are tried sequentially in order of number of annotations first, and age second.